mikrobi/babel/core/components/babel/docs/readme.txt

 Usage
 ====================

-You can now create resources.
 When you open a resource for editing, the Babel Box will be displayed on top of the resource form.
-There will be button like links for each language (context) you have defined in the babel.contextKeys system setting.
+There will be button-like links for each language (context) you have defined in the babel.contextKeys system setting.

 The buttons may have three different colors according to their state: